Fiserv/acceptance-solutions-apac/docs/APIs/PaymentAPI/EMISale.md

-# Instalment / EMI Sale Transaction
+# Installment / EMI Sale Transaction

-This API is used to send Instalment / EMI Sale transaction request.
+This API is used to send Installment / EMI Sale transaction request.
 Merchants will be required to add session token received during login API call in the header of this API,